3 More Pluses to Eating Chocolate

 1. You may already know that eating chocolate in moderation can be nutritious.
 What’s more, a 50 gram bar of plain chocolate contains 1.2 milligrams of iron and 45 milligrams of magnesium.
 Milk chocolate is a reasonable source of calcium, too, as a 50 gram bar contains 110 milligrams of the much-needed mineral.

 3. Do you prefer the taste of dark chocolate over other chocolate?
-If so, this is great, because dark chocolate is said to raise endorphin levels in the brain, which, in turn, can lower the negative effects of stress.
+Dark chocolate is said to raise endorphin levels in the brain, which, in turn, can lower the negative effects of stress.
 Other researchers believe chocolate cravings are linked to serotonin, a brain chemical that makes us feel relaxed.

 The Perfect Food

-With the aforementioned facts, you don’t have to wait until Valentine’s Day, just to eat chocolate from your sweetie.
+With the aforementioned facts, you don’t have to wait until Valentine’s Day to eat chocolate.
 And, with the number one food craved by American women being chocolate, this is even more of a reason to head to the store to pick up this decadent, savory and irresistibly smooth treat.

 Web Links: